ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-7.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

+- Check whether multifactor authentication (MFA) is enabled at the account level
-- 3000009: Check whether IAM roles are used to create IAM policies for IBM resources
+- Check whether IAM roles are used to create IAM policies for IBM resources
-- 3000015: Check whether IAM users are attached to at least one access group
+- Check whether IAM users are attached to at least one access group
-- 3000016: Check whether IAM policies for users are attached only to groups or roles
-- 3000017: Check whether multifactor authentication (MFA) is enabled at the account level
+- Check whether Hyper Protect Crypto Services is accessible only through private endpoints
-- 3000234: Check whether Hyper Protect Crypto Services instance is enabled with a dual authorization deletion policy
+- Check whether Hyper Protect Crypto Services instance is enabled with a dual authorization deletion policy
-- 3000510: Check whether Hyper Protect Crypto Services is accessible only through private endpoints

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

 Authentication mechanisms may be required within a cryptographic module to authenticate an operator accessing the module and to verify that the operator is authorized to assume the requested role and perform services within that role.